collapsed-stacks/startups/questions/4187/ideas-for-monitising-a-community-resource-site.md

 - posted by: [David 'mArm' Ansermot](https://stackexchange.com/users/412499/david-marm-ansermot) on 2015-05-04
 - score: 2

-<p>You can also implement some type of paid subscription, giving access to additional contents and/or advanced functionalities (on the content and/or the forum usability).</p>
+You can also implement some type of paid subscription, giving access to additional contents and/or advanced functionalities (on the content and/or the forum usability).